-Why is everyone talking about Nigeria and #EndSARS?
+Why are people talking about Nigeria and #EndSARS?

 While the nation has the region’s largest economy and plentiful oil wealth, many are stuck in poverty and lack necessities, such as access to water.
 Corruption is partly to blame, Nigerian rights groups say.

 The country marked 21 years of civilian rule in May after a decades-long history of juntas and coups.
-Celebrities had hailed the #EndSars protests as a symbol of democracy.
+Celebrities had hailed the #EndSARS protests as a symbol of democracy.

-“It was bliss indeed to be alive, to watch youths finally begin to take the future into their own hands,” the Nobel Prize-winning author Wole Soyinka wrote Wednesday.
+“It was bliss indeed to be alive, to watch youths finally begin to take the future into their own hands,” Nobel Prize-winning author Wole Soyinka wrote Wednesday.
 “But — and haven’t we been here before? — suddenly, virtually overnight, it all changed.”